RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 # Prerequisites

 ## Install .NET Core 2.1 SDK locally (IDE computer)
-* The Preview 1 SDK can be found [here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1).
+* The RC1 SDK can be found [here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-rc1).
 You can also use [daily builds](https://github.com/dotnet/cli#installers-and-binaries) if you need to be even newer.
 * Ensure that .NET Command Line Tools v2.1 or higher is installed
     * Run `dotnet --info` to verify.